CodePushGo/website/src/content/blog/en/how-to-bypass-app-store-review.md

 On a side note, the ability for apps to update themselves without the App Store has been around for a quite a while.
 Only for apps created using JavaScript frameworks such as Facebook's React Native and services such as Expo.

-A proof that React Native is not more Native than Capacitor 😆
+A proof that React Native is not more Native than React Native 😆

-CodePushGo is simply the first affordable solution that provides the ability to push code-level updates to native Capacitor apps.
+CodePushGo is simply the first affordable solution that provides the ability to push code-level updates to native React Native apps.
 The second condition, no new features or functionality, is really up to you.

 CodePushGo isn't intended to push new features or functionality.
 It is meant to tweak or fix them, avoiding the minor releases needed to fix bugs, add logging or tracking, update messages, force users to upgrade, etc.